 Check valves are used with a variety of process fluid : liquids, gases, steam, condensate.
 Applications include pump and compressor discharge, header lines, vacuum breakers, steam lines, condensate lines, chemical feed pumps, cooling towers, loading racks, nitrogen purge lines, boilers, HVAC systems, utilities, pressure pumps, sump pumps, wash-down stations, and injection lines.

-Check valves are flow sensitive and rely on the line fluid to open and close.
+Check valves like piston check valves or swing check valves are flow sensitive and rely on the line fluid to open and close.
 The internal disc allows flow to pass forward, which opens the valve.
 The disc begins closing when flow decreases or is reversed.
 If there is not enough flow, disc movement occurs inside the valve since the disc is always in the flow path.
 This results in wear, potential for failure, and a higher pressure drop than calculated.
 Typically, pressure drop is calculated based on the check valve being 100% open, as with on/off valves.
 However, if the flow is not sufficient to achieve full opening and the check valve is only partially open, the pressure drop will be greater than calculated since the flow passage is restricted by the disc being in the flow path.
 In this situation, a large-rated Cv actually becomes detrimental to the check valve (unlike with on/off valves), resulting in fluttering of the disc and eventual failure.
 Such is not the case with some other valves.
 With a gate valve, for example, if the valve is fully open, the wedge is out of the flow path and the flow through the valve does not affect the performance of the wedge whether that flow is low, medium, or high.

 Construction is normally simple with only a few components such as the body, seat, disc, and cover.
 Internal sealing of check valves disc and seat relies on fluid back-pressure as opposed to the mechanical force used for on-off valves.
 Metal sealing surfaces generally allow some leakage while elastomers, such as Buna-N and Viton, provide bubble-tight shutoff (zero leakage).
 Because of this, elastomers should be considered for air/gas media, where chemically compatible, and low-pressure sealing.